Gomdoree/Introduce-Snake-Game/README.md

     ![](https://github.com/Gomdoree/SnakeGameAdvertise/blob/master/img/lose_condition.png?raw=true)

 ## Why you should play the game?
-* you can experience about AI.
+* You can experience about AI.
-* you can see how AI Snake search the path to go the food.
+* You can see how AI Snake search the path to go the food.

 ## How to install it?
 * Installation Guide is in [here](https://github.com/Gomdoree/Snake/wiki/Technical-Report#2-install)